Why Does The United States Flag Have 13 Stripes

 Conclusion

 The thirteen stripes on the United States flag are more than just decorative elements; they are powerful symbols of the nation's origins and the values upon which it was founded.
-Each stripe represents one of the original colonies that united to fight for independence, creating a new nation based on the principles of liberty, equality, and self-governance.
+But each stripe represents one of the original colonies that united to fight for independence, creating a new nation based on the principles of liberty, equality, and self-governance.
 These stripes remind us of the courage, sacrifice, and determination of the founding generation and the enduring commitment to the ideals of the American Revolution.